 The Structure Requirements of the Undergraduate Program

 An undergraduate major in archaeology requires study in a broad set of disciplines.
-Aside from the required curriculum in liberal arts and courses in the Department of Archaeology, students are encouraged to have a minor in a related field and must take courses in cultural anthropology, languages, and laboratory sciences.
+Aside from the required curriculum in liberal arts and courses in the Department of Archaeology, students are encouraged to have a minor in a related field and/or additional training in foreign language and international studies.

-Within the Department, only three specific courses are required for the major: AR 101 Introduction to Archaeology, AR 307 Archaeological Science, AR 450 Methods and Theory of Archaeology.
-Other archaeology courses fall into three categories: (1) topical course, which deal with general problems such as the origins of agriculture or the rise of civilization; (2) technical courses, which provide training in specific archaeological methods and technologies such as remote sensing or geoarchaeology; and (3) area courses, which are devoted to specific cultures and regions.
-As a minimum, Archaeology majors must take one topical, one technical, and three area courses.
-They may elect to take all of the area courses in one particular field, such as Mesoamerican archaeology or Classical archaeology, or they may take them in diverse areas.
+Within the Department, three core courses are required for the major: AR 101 Introduction to Archaeology, AR 307 Archaeological Science, AR 450 Methods and Theory of Archaeology.
+Five other archaeology courses required of majors fall into three categories: (1) topical courses, which deal with general problems such as the origins of agriculture or the rise of civilization; (2) technical courses, which provide training in specific archaeological methods and technologies such as remote sensing or laboratory analyses of archaeological remains; and (3) area courses, which are devoted to specific cultures and regions.
+As a minimum, Archaeology majors must take one course designated in each of the three categories: topical, technical, and area.
+They may elect two additional courses in any category, but only one (beyond AR 101) may be at the 100 level.

-Before graduation students are expected to learn excavation techniques first-hand by participating in a field school.
-This may be done either by joining one of the projects conducted by the Department itself, or by taking a field school that meets the Department’s standards through another institution.
-Majors exercising the latter option must obtain approval from their advisor in the Department of Archaeology prior to participating in the expedition they have selected at another institution.
+Archaeology majors are also expected to learn excavation techniques first-hand by participating in a field school.
+This may be done either by joining one of the projects conducted by the Department itself (registered as CAS AR 503), or by taking a field school that meets the Department’s standards through another institution.
+Majors exercising the latter option must obtain approval from their advisor in the Department of Archaeology prior to participating in the expedition they have selected at another institution, and either petition for AR 503 transfer credit or to have the requirement fulfilled based on field experience without course credit (see directions here).